-Note: The unit ACMEQU406 Manage horse selection for new or inexperienced handler, rider or driver has been developed to address the assessing and matching process.
-All trainers and assessors of units of competency in which individuals interact with horses must demonstrate that they have the skills and knowledge required to assess and match horses to individuals and activities, and/or be deemed competent in this unit prior to conducting any training or assessment.
+Note: The unit ACMEQU421 Manage selection of horse for handler, rider or driver (supersedes ACMEQU406 Manage horse selection for new or inexperienced handler, rider or driver) was developed to address the assessing and matching process.

+RTOs are required to match horses to individuals and activities prior to conducting training and assessment tasks.
+ACMEQU421 could potentially be used for professional development and formalise the skills of trainers and assessors.

-More information about assessing horses and individuals is provided in Appendix 3 and Appendix 4.
+More information about assessing horses and individuals being trained and assessed is provided in Appendices 3 and 4.